TopBiketoursPortugal/TopBikeToursPortugal/content/tours/douro-wine-tour-easy.md

   **Observations:**

-  * Prices are based for 2 people sharing the same room;
+  * Prices are based for 2 people sharing the same standard room

+  * Sea view (when available) or premium rooms, price on request;;

   * Prices can suffer updates due high season, holidays or weekends